Adon1111222/lidarscanner_garrysmod/README.md

 # Lidar Scanner Garry's Mod
 A small Garry's Mod project which implements the LIDAR Scanner function.
+Also if you want to import dots into Blender: https://github.com/Adon1111222/lidarscanner_scanstoblender
 ## Build
 If you want to build from source code, you need to compress the code using minifycode in a folder or other application.
 This will keep the file size to a minimum.
 Also, game should launch it without minify.